joomla/joomla-cms/README.md

 ```bash
 npm ci
 ```
--You need to have npm 5.7 or higher to run this.
+- You need to have npm 5.7 or higher to run this.
 If you do not have then type the below command:
 ```bash
 npm install -g npm@lts
 ```